rajdeepbosedgp/nexus_ai/README.md

 # NEXUS — Society Maintenance Tracker & Emergent Intelligence

-> **One-line pitch:** NEXUS is a society maintenance platform with a signature intelligence layer that discovers emergent operational patterns across complaint categories using sentence embeddings and density-based clustering, with every pattern mathematically scored and fully traceable to underlying complaint records.
+> NEXUS is a society maintenance platform with a signature intelligence layer that discovers emergent operational patterns across complaint categories using sentence embeddings and density-based clustering, with every pattern mathematically scored and fully traceable to underlying complaint records.

 ---